Dendrochronology: History

 The Greek botanist Theophrastus (c.
 371 – c.
 287 BC) first mentioned that the wood of trees has rings.
 In his 1651 Trattato della Pittura (Treatise on Painting), Leonardo da Vinci (1452–1519) was the first person to mention that trees form rings annually and that their thickness is determined by the conditions under which they grew.
 In 1737, French investigators Henri-Louis Duhamel du Monceau and Georges-Louis Leclerc de Buffon examined the effect of growing conditions on the shape of tree rings.
 They found that in 1709, a severe winter produced a distinctly dark tree ring, which served as a reference for subsequent European naturalists.
 In the U.S., Alexander Catlin Twining (1801–1884) suggested in 1833 that patterns among tree rings could be used to synchronize the dendrochronology of various trees and thereby to reconstruct past climates across entire regions.
 The English polymath Charles Babbage proposed using dendrochronology to date the remains of trees in peat bogs or even in geological strata (1835, 1838).

 During the later half of the nineteenth century, the scientific study of tree rings and the application of dendrochronology began.
 In 1859, the German-American Jacob Kuechler (1823–1893) used crossdating to examine oaks (Quercus stellata) in order to study the record of climate in western Texas.
 In 1866, the German botanist, entomologist, and forester Julius Theodor Christian Ratzeburg (1801–1871) observed the effects on tree rings of defoliation caused by insect infestations.
 By 1882, this observation was already appearing in forestry textbooks.
 In the 1870s, the Dutch astronomer Jacobus Kapteyn (1851–1922) was using crossdating to reconstruct the climates of the Netherlands and Germany.
 In 1881, the Swiss-Austrian forester Arthur von Seckendorff-Gudent (1845–1886) was using crossdating.
 From 1869 to 1901, Robert Hartig (1839–1901), a German professor of forest pathology, wrote a series of papers on the anatomy and ecology of tree rings.
+One of the earlies attempts to date an archaeological site in the United States was by Manesseh Cutler in 1888.
+He estimated the date of the Marietta Earthworks by having trees growing on it cut down and counting the number of rings.
 In 1892, the Russian physicist Fedor Nikiforovich Shvedov (1841–1905) wrote that he had used patterns found in tree rings to predict droughts in 1882 and 1891.

 During the first half of the twentieth century, the astronomer A. E. Douglass founded the Laboratory of Tree-Ring Research at the University of Arizona.
 Douglass sought to better understand cycles of sunspot activity and reasoned that changes in solar activity would affect climate patterns on earth, which would subsequently be recorded by tree-ring growth patterns (i.e., sunspots → climate → tree rings).